Cool-Dude45/Cpp-Projects/README.md

 # Cpp-Projects
 ## Main Idea
-It is the same as hangman, by instead, a person is being abducted by an UFO
+It is the same as hangman, but instead, a person is being abducted by an UFO

 ## What I Learned
 Writing functions in a modular way (use of .hpp files)